CENTRE COLLEGE DIRECTORY

 File last updated: 5/2/13

-Ravi Radhakrishnan joined Centre College in 2012 as Assistant Professor of Economics.
+Ravi Radhakrishnan joined Centre College in 2012 as Assistant Professor of Economics, and was named associate professor in 2018.

 Prior to joining Centre College, he was a Visiting Assistant Professor of Economics at Washington and Lee University.
 His research interests lie in the area of economic growth and political economy.
 He teaches a variety of classes at Centre College including macroeconomic analysis, economic growth, international trade, and Money & Banking.